Imarti

-Imarti, amitti, amriti, emarti, omriti, jahangir, jhangiri or jaangiri is an Indian sweet made by deep-frying a batter prepared with black gram flour in a circular, flower-like shape, and then soaking it in sugar syrup This dish is similar to the jalebi, which is thinner and sweeter than Imarti.
+Imarti, also known as amriti, jaangiri, or omriti, is an Indian sweet made by deep-frying a batter prepared with black gram flour in a circular, flower-like shape, and then soaking it in sugar syrup.
+This dish is similar to jalebi, which is thinner and sweeter than imarti.

-The Imarti is a popular Iftar food in Bangladesh, while in India, Jaunpur in Uttar Pradesh is famous for its imartis.
+Imarti is a popular iftar food in Bangladesh, while in India, Jaunpur in Uttar Pradesh is famous for its imartis.

 Ingredients

-Imartis are made from batter made using various varieties of black gram flour— called urad dal— in North India, while in Karnataka, Tamil Nadu, Andhra Pradesh, Telangana and other parts of the Indian subcontinent, jangiri parappu (jangiri black gram) is commonly used.
+Imartis are made from batter made using various varieties of black gram flour—called urad dal—in North India, while in Karnataka, Tamil Nadu, Andhra Pradesh, Telangana and other parts of the Indian subcontinent, jangiri parappu (jangiri black gram) is commonly used.

-Saffron is added to the batter to give Imartis their bright orange colour.
+Saffron is added to the batter to give imartis their bright orange colour.